-This full-day tour of the Sacred Valley on horseback takes you through Spanish colonial villages and across a majestic Andean landscape crowned by ice-peaked Apu mountain ranges.
+This full-day horseback riding Cusco, of the Sacred Valley on horseback takes you through Spanish colonial villages and across a majestic Andean landscape crowned by ice-peaked Apu mountain ranges.
 The horseback adventure includes a picnic lunch and culminates at the plateau overlooking the ancient Inca Muyus of Moray.
 It finishes with a guided tour of the Salterns of Maras, an eye-popping patchwork of some 3,000 “salt pans” that date back to well before the Inca Empire.

 Prices available upon request